MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_system_dma_transmit_config.md

 ### -field EvtSerCx2SystemDmaTransmitInitializeTransaction

-A pointer to the driver-implemented <a href="/windows-hardware/drivers/ddi/sercx/nc-sercx-evt_sercx2_system_dma_transmit_initialize_transaction">EvtSerCx2SystemDmaTransmitInitializeTransaction</a> event callbackcallback function.
+A pointer to the driver-implemented <a href="/windows-hardware/drivers/ddi/sercx/nc-sercx-evt_sercx2_system_dma_transmit_initialize_transaction">EvtSerCx2SystemDmaTransmitInitializeTransaction</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.

 ### -field EvtSerCx2SystemDmaTransmitCleanupTransaction